stutlerk/ihs-website/_apcs/syllabus.md

 | 10 | Post-AP Exam Project | N/A | 4 |

 ### Tech Prep College Connections Program
-This course is _Tech Prep College Connections_ approved and articulated with Bellevue College and/or Lake Washington Institute of Technology.
-Students who demonstrate proficiency of the college course competencies with a 'B' (3.0) or better grade, _may__be eligible_ to earn college credit through the _Tech Prep_ program.
+This course is approved by _Tech Prep College Connections_ and articulated with Bellevue College and/or Lake Washington Institute of Technology.
+Students who demonstrate proficiency of the college course competencies with a 'B' (3.0) or better grade, _may_ be eligible to earn college credit through the _Tech Prep_ program.
 During the (semester/year) all of the college competencies will be covered in class.
-Students must register online using the statewide enrollment and reporting system at [http://sers.techprepwa.org](http://sers.techprepwa.org) and also are required to pay a non-refundable $46 annual consortium fee to earn college credit through the Tech Prep College Connections program at [http://pay.techprepcc.org](http://pay.techprepcc.org).
+Students must register online using the statewide enrollment and reporting system at [http://sers.techprepwa.org](http://sers.techprepwa.org) and also are required to pay a non-refundable $46 annual consortium fee to earn college credit through the Tech Prep College Connections program.
+Find complete information at [http://www.techprepcc.org](http://www.techprepcc.org).
 Students MUST register for Tech Prep college credit **while they are enrolled** in the high school course.
 We will discuss this further and set aside class time to register later in the course.
 </section>